Military Team Bass Tournament

 GUIDES: Individuals who are serving as a licensed guide or are paid for guiding on tournament waters within the previous 30-day period are not eligible to compete in this event

 OFF LIMITS: There will be no official off-limit period.
 Off-limit areas will consist of those designated by local, state and federal authorities, and within 50 yards of a marina gas pump.
 Tournament directors may impose other off-limit areas at their discretion at the time of the pre-tournament meeting.
-No contestant may be on tournament waters for the purpose of locating fish or potential fishing waters after daily weigh-ins.
-The purchasing of information, the hiring of services or receiving on the water information from local anglers will not be permitted after the entry deadline (22 April 2016).
+No contestant may be on tournament waters for locating fish or potential fishing waters after daily weigh-ins.
+The purchasing of information, the hiring of services or receiving on the water information from local anglers will not be permitted after the entry deadline (20 April 2018).